Rhinemann/mage-hack/src/chapters/Factions.typ

 Explorers of wild frontiers on earth and beyond it, Void Engineers are cataloguing, taming, and assimilating the discovered dimensions into a safely controlled cosmos for the Masses to exist in.
 The Void Engineers, in addition to being dimensional scientists and explorers, are the first line of defence the Technocracy puts between humanity and the horrors man was not meant to know.

-==== Organization
-Especially in the wake of the Dimensional Anomaly, Void Engineer groups follow military-style ranks: Technicians, Marines, and Cadets form the lowest echelon, graduating upward to become Enforcers (who guard the borders), Explorers (who chart new territory), Investigators (who pursue scientific inquiries), or Researchers (who develop new tech).
-Higher-ranking personnel within these levels assume command of individual units.
-At the highest level, a series of Coordinators handles the logistical and administrative responsibilities, overseeing the Convention as a whole.
-(Note: In an Avatar Storm metaplot, this Convention changes drastically; see Convention Book: Void Engineers for details.)

-==== Initiation
-Recruiting personnel from among top-level researchers, tech geeks with an eye for unconventional applications of science, and folks who feel disappointed by science program cutbacks, the Engineers bring their Cadets off-world to specially designed training and research facilities.
-From that point onward, a Cadet is considered initiated whether or not she ever achieves Enlightenment -- she's seen too much to ever be considered mundane again.

 ==== Focus
 As every Engineer knows, only Tech Holds All Answers in A World of Gods and Monsters.
 Without imposed order, Everything is Chaos.
 And so, hypertech melds with cybernetics, craftwork, cosmic reality hacking, and a formalized type of weird science.

 Mind-bending quantum physics, and the machines created to channel those physics, form the core of Wanderer beliefs.
 To that end, they adapt alien technologies and sanitized versions of ancient spiritual Arts, incorporated through reconciliation theories that bind those ideas and energies to scientific methods.
 In the Realms beyond Earth's limited reality sphere, Void Engineer technologies have all the subtlety of a big-budget science-fiction film.
-Blasters slide out of holsters, power-armor suits become essential, and titanic Universal craft (that is, spaceships) are the order of the day.
+Blasters slide out of holsters, power-armour suits become essential, and titanic Universal craft (that is, spaceships) are the order of the day.

+#colbreak()
 ==== Bonus Asset
 Choose a Device that shields you from a particular hazardous environment and assists in employing Enlightened procedures, and gain that as an asset rated at #d6.